-Licence number 309718 Licence holder Genea Limited Licence title Use of excess ART embryos and clinically unusable eggs for validation of an IVF device Progress of licensed activity to date Over the lifetime of the project, clinically unsuitable abnormally fertilised eggs and excess- declared ART blastocysts have been used to develop an automated vitrification instrument (Gavi) for freezing of zygotes, day 3 and blastocyst stage embryos.
-After several protocol optimisations and development of consumables, the instrument and consumables are now in their final version and manufacturing is taking place.
-The instrument and media are CE marked products and are commercially distributed.
-The Gavi system now has approved protocols for freezing of blastocyst stage, zygotes and cleavage stage embryos.
-Further optimisations for the different developmental stages may be required depending on market feedback.
+Licence number 309718 Licence holder Genea Limited Licence title Use of excess ART embryos and clinically unusable eggs for validation of an IVF device Progress of licensed activity to date Over the lifetime of the project, clinically unsuitable abnormally fertilised eggs and excess-declared ART blastocysts have been used to develop an automated vitrification instrument (Gavi) for freezing of oocytes, zygotes/cleavage stage and blastocyst stage embryos.
+After the product development process, the instrument and associated consumables are CE marked products and are commercially distributed across several regions.
+The Gavi system has approved protocols for freezing of oocytes, zygotes/cleavage stage and blastocyst stage embryos.
+Further optimisations for the different developmental stages may be required as post market surveillance data is continuously monitored.